 These pests can very quickly become much more than just a nuisance to your dog.

-A common sign of fleas is when your dog seems to be scratching a lot, but in fact an irritating itch is the least of their worries.
-Fleas can produce a serious allergic reaction in dogs, and these and similar pests can carry a range of diseases that in extreme cases can be fatal.
-Thankfully, it’s very rare for things to reach this stage, and commonplace pest infestations can be easily handled.
+A common sign of fleas is when your dog seems to be scratching a lot, but an irritating itch is the least of their worries.
+Fleas can produce a severe allergic reaction in dogs, and these and similar pests can carry a range of diseases that in extreme cases can be fatal.
+Thankfully, it’s rare for things to reach this stage, and common pest infestations can be easily handled.
 Nevertheless, it pays to remember that prevention is the best form of cure.

 Vets recommend worming your dog every 3-6 months using tablets like Bob Martin wormer treatment.